Driving license: Applying for the transfer of a foreign driving license

 - Certificate of psychological testing

-- In certain cases, you will need a police clearance certificate for authorities (document type 0).
-This will be specifically mentioned and justified during the application process.
+- In certain cases, you will need a police clearance certificate for official purposes (document type 0).
+This will be specifically mentioned and explained during the application process.

 In addition, we require specific documents.
-These depend on the country of issue of the driver's license to be transferred.
-Please contact the driver's license authority for further necessary documents.
+These depend on the country of issue of the driver’s license to be converted.
+Please inquire with the driver’s license authority regarding any additional required documents.

-When picking up your card driver's license at the driver's license authority, please bring the following documents with you:
+When picking up your card-style driver’s license at the Driver’s License Office, please bring the following documents:

 - Identification document